The best members’ clubs in Kensington & Chelsea

 Raffles

 One of London’s oldest nightclubs – second only to Annabel’s, we’re told – Raffles first opened its doors on the King’s Road in 1967 and has since become one of the capital’s premier nightlife institutions.
 Reopened in 2018 following extensive refurbishment, the club is a love letter to the heady nights of the late ‘60s, resplendent in bold reds, greens, golds and rich wood tones, with deep green marble panelling and velvet seating set underneath framed photographs of famous former revellers.
-Open ‘til 5am, and operating guest-list-only entry Thursday to Saturday, this late-night hotspot has seen everyone from a young Duke and Duchess of Cambridge to Usain Bolt and Eddie Redmayne stumble through its illustrious doors.
+Open ‘til 5am, and operating guest-list-only entry Thursday to Saturday, this late-night hotspot has seen everyone from a young Prince and Princess of Wales to Usain Bolt and Eddie Redmayne stumble through its illustrious doors.

 Why: Late-night revelry soundtracked by some of the world’s biggest DJs and performers.